Subscribe to stay updated

 Value engineering is the process of redesigning packaging from the ground up with the aim of saving money - and believe it or not, most money can be saved by using less packaging.
 That was the case of Raylo - a London-based start-up which optimized its packaging by using less materials.

-Raylo achieved an 11% decrease of packaging costs, and benefitted from a 25% less heavy package.
+Raylo achieved an 11% decrease in packaging costs, as well as a 25% reduction in weight.

 Packhelp's team of packaging engineers scrutinise over your current packaging options and ensure that your solution is designed to use the least amount of material as possible.